mkejeiri/Events-sourcing/README.md

 First NServiceBus re-invokes the handler the configured number of times (i.e. immediate retries), e.g. 5 times is the default  (i.e. everything is configurable) which might be quick for some errors.
 If immediate retries don't resolve the problem, delayed retries kick in.
 The message is moved to a special retry queue, and NServiceBus schedules the re-processing of the message in 10 seconds with five retries in a row.
 If the problem not solved, NServiceBus will wait 20 seconds, and again do the immediate retries 5 times, and then after 30 seconds.
 When all of this fails, the message is sent to the error queue.

-> if the error is indeed transient, then it won't show up in the error queue, we have to check the NServiceBus logs to see it, it will take at least a minute by default before the message actually fails present in the error queue.
+> if the error is indeed transient, then it won't show up in the error queue, we have to check the NServiceBus logs to see it, it will take at least a minute by default before the failed message actually appears in the error queue.

-> The error queue holds messages that can't be processed, and keeps these out of the way of the normal message flow in the queues.
+> The error queue holds messages that can't be processed, and keeps them out of the way of the normal message flow in the queues.

-> replace the message back into the active queue can be done manually or by another process, other members of the Particular Software Suite such as ServersInsight and ServicePulse might be of some help.
+> Moving the message back into the active queue can be done manually or by another process, other members of the Particular Software Suite such as ServersInsight and ServicePulse might be of some help.